salehahr/quartz/content/studienarbeit/sft.md

     *   physics-based
         *   uses mathematical models (based on physical laws) in order to compute the space of deformations
         *   e.g. isometric model

-Orthographic NRSfM

-*   usually fails with very large deformations
-*   uses an orthographic camera projection/model
-*   (weak approximation to the perspective camera) — a limitation, as many vision-related applications have a significant perspective effect
-*   exploits
-    *   spatial constraints
-    *   temporal constraints
-    *   spatiotemporal constraints
-*   usually ok for small deformations, but not for very large deformations

-Perspective NRSfM

-*   the perspective camera model is more accurate than the orthographic one
-*   also uses the isometry assumption (as in SfT methods), which has produced good results in NRSfM
-*   Parashar 2018 "Isometric NRSfM" \[6\] local method that handles occlusions and missing data well

-In DefSLAM: energy-based SfT and isometric NRSfM are used.